-- In Erroneous data specify how incorrect data is handled during verification.
+- In Erroneous data you specify how to handle incorrect data during verification.

 - Remain Unchanged leaves the data as it is until confirmed.

-- Replaced by No Reply changes that data to No Reply until it is confirmed.
+- Replaced by No Reply changes the errors to No Reply until you confirm the result.

 - Select Ignore literals, Ignore Paradata and Paper Editions only as required.
-If selected, all responses that are literal, paradata and online editions are skipped.
+If selected, this skips all responses that are literal, paradata and from online editions.